I am counting the days, one by one, until September 4th. Nelle's birthday. It will have been four years since she was stillborn.

 I told her that September is a hard month overall.
 I remember how much pain I was in that first year.
 Theo's birthday was later that month, and I had to force a smile and pretend to be happy, when in reality seeing his baby photos - of my own son - made me ache inside.

-I told her that leading up to That Day, I think so much about how our lives changed.
+I told her that leading up to That Day, I thought so much about how our lives changed.
 One day it was One Thing.
 And the next day it was Something Else, and our baby had died.

 Some friends have been checking in on me leading up to That Day... and I appreciate that.